If there’s one thing a cow knows how to do well, it’s stand around all day chewing.

 - Prepare your salsa by combining all ingredients, except oil and lime juice, s&p.
 Refrigerate until needed.

-- Boat your beef cheeks in an aluminum tray, and cover with 330 ml ginger beer, and then sprinkle 2 tbsp brown sugar per 3 beef cheeks over cheeks.
+- Boat your beef cheeks in an aluminum tray, add 350ml ginger beer, and sprinkle the brown sugar over the beef cheeks.
 Cover with aluminum foil, then put back into the smoker.

 - Smoke for a further 2-3 hours, until they probe like butter.
 This should be around 203 – 210 F. Rest beef cheeks.